Rektoooooo/Gymly/USER_GUIDE.md

 ### Common Issues

 **Q: My workout didn't save to the calendar**
-- A: Make sure you marked at least one exercise as complete before leaving the workout
+- A: Make sure you marked at least one exercise as complete and press **Workout done** button before leaving the workout

 **Q: HealthKit isn't syncing**
 - A: Go to Settings → Connections and re-enable HealthKit permissions